allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 So how to build a consistent website or mobile app from tens or sometimes hundreds microservices?

-In this post we describe our current Frontend approach and the New One, meant as a small revolution.
+In this post we describe our current Web Frontend approach and the New One, meant as a small revolution.

 ## Doing Frontend in the Microservices World is tricky